batteries-included/batteries-included/static/src/content/doc/how-it-works.md

 efficiency with reliability:

-- Each Kubernetes resource gets a cryptographic hash annotation based on its content
+- Each Kubernetes resource gets a cryptographic hash annotation based on its content.
-- When resources are applied, the platform compares the hash of the existing resource with the hash of the desired resource
+- When resources are applied, the platform compares the hash of the existing resource with the hash of the desired resource.
-- If the hashes match, no update is needed; if they differ, the resource is updated
+- If the hashes match, no update is needed; if they differ, the resource is updated.

-This approach allows for efficient reconciliation without constantly applying unnecessary updates.
+With this hash-based approach, we enable efficient reconciliation without constantly applying unnecessary updates.
 It also provides a clear indication of which resources have changed and how, making it easier to debug issues when they occur.

 In addition to the hash-based change detection, Batteries Included also stores the complete history of each resource in its content-addressable storage system.